-An article about reverse logistics for ecommerce businesses turned out to be so popular that I am motivated to answer the basic question: what is reverse logistics?
 Reverse logistics is the collection of all processes that come into play for goods that move in the reverse direction, i.e., from the customer to the business.
-Here are the most important processes that are covered under reverse logistics.
+Here are the most critical processes that are covered under reverse logistics.

 Physical Movement of Goods

-There are a wide variety of methods by which an ecommerce business can receive the goods from the customer.
+There are a wide variety of methods by which an e-commerce business can receive the goods from the customer.
 The customer could be required to mail in the goods or drop them off at designated locations.
-Some merchants will organize for a pickup of the goods from the customer's location.
+Some merchants will organize for a pickup of the products from the customer's location.

 The physical goods that are collected need to be tagged, tracked, and stored.
 This is the purpose of the warehousing process.
 A warehouse is typically a large storage space on the outskirts of major towns or cities.
 In addition to storage space, large warehouses have many devices and automated processes to tag and track the stored goods.

 Triage means sorting of goods based on their condition or quality.
 Some of the goods need to be repaired and sent back.
 Others have to be sold off as used / defective goods.
 Still, others need to be sold as scrap.
 For making this decision, reverse logistics includes the important step of triage.

 Repairs are an important process in the reverse logistics supply chain -- either for returning to the repaired goods to the customer or for reselling the returned goods.
 Cost effective repairs can enable the reverse logistics center actually to become a profit center.
 In fact, the business model of several third-party reverse logistics providers depends upon selling refurbished products at high markups.
 Some go so far as to actually provide warranties on the refurbished goods.

 After Sales Support